nielsenjared/node-express-heroku-deployment/README.md

 git push heroku master
 ```

 Finally, and optionally, change the name of your Heroku app to something more descriptive.
-On Heroku.com, under the Settings for your application, edit the Name.
-You will need to update your remote locally.
+On Heroku.com, under the Settings for your application, edit the Name field.

+You will then need to update your remote locally.
 At the command line, run:
 ```
 git remote rm heroku

 heroku git:remote -a <newname>
 ```
-Where <newname> is the new name of your application.
+Where `<newname>`` is the new name of your application.